XPO Logistics Truck Accidents

-XPO Logistics, Inc. is one of the largest transportation and logistics companies in the world.
+XPO Logistics, Inc. is also now one of the largest transportation and logistics companies in the entire world.
 With operations in 30 countries employing roughly 100,000 team members, XPO does business with more than two-thirds of the companies listed in the Fortune 100.
 XPO Logistics has its U.S. headquarters in Greenwich, Connecticut, and its European headquarters in Lyon, France.

 Why does this matter?
 It means the difference between the company enjoying a good year and enduring a bad year is relatively small.
 To protect against the possibility of a bad year, any company in this situation will likely look for ways to boost efficiency while keeping down costs.

-The problem is that when trucking companies expect more from their workforce while also cutting costs, safety is often compromised.
+When large trucking companies expect more from their workforce while also cutting costs, safety is often compromised.
 Truck drivers may push themselves beyond their physical limits to meet a deadline, causing them to drive while fatigued or use excessive speed to deliver a load on time.

 Another way to keep costs down is to fight truck accident lawsuits to limit payouts.
 XPO is a major transportation company; its trucks are involved in hundreds of accidents every year.
 You can be sure that XPO will vigorously defend itself against truck accident lawsuits to protect its bottom line.